tars/tars/docs/en/css-processing.md

 * Mixins are in mixins.scss
 * UI-elements styles are in GUI.scss
 * Variables are in vars.scss
-* Libraries styles are in static/scss/libraries (may contains sub-folders).
+* Libraries styles are in static/scss/libraries (may contains sub-folders and css-files).
-* Styles for plugins are in static/scss/plugins (may contains sub-folders).
+* Styles for plugins are in static/scss/plugins (may contains sub-folders and css-files).
-* Styles that we don't now where determine have to be put in static/scss/etc/etc.scss.
+* Styles that we don't now where determine have to be put in static/scss/etc/etc.{scss,css}.
 * In the main folder with css (in this case, scss folder) you can not create new files (except when you correct task by yourselves connected with working with css).
 New files can be created only in the static/scss/plugins and libraries.

 Union of styles will be in the following order: